critical mistake

 Signs You're Making This Mistake

-Increasing Position Size After Losses
+Doubling Position Size After a Loss

 Root Causes